kdwils/blog/content/posts/installing-metallb.md

 Now any device on your tailnet gets the benefit of pihole adblocking while connected.

 > **_NOTE:_** If your pihole services are down you are going to run into trouble with DNS lookups.
 You may want to consider a backup here or make sure your pihole services are highly available.
-# What's Next?
-Check out my next [post](/posts/deploying-applications-to-my-cluster-using-github-actions-and-argocd) on how to set up `ingress-nginx-controller` to access your services using pihole as a dns server with `cert-manager` to manage them certs.